-This anime tutorial focuses on the key points of what makes clothes look like anime clothes.
-How to draw clothes and what to remember when drawing anime clothes.
-This tutorial also discusses the dynamics of anime clothes.
+In this post, I will share my personal experience of how I approach drawing anime clothes.
+This blog post focuses on the key points of what makes clothes look like anime clothes.
+This guide also discusses the dynamics of anime clothes.

 So let’s get going and get deep on what makes clothes anime.

 When you think about anime characters and what type of clothing they use, it’s a bit different than what is thought to be normal.
-If you think about Dragon Ball Z, the clothes are very anime looking.
-Right!
+If you think about Dragon Ball Z, the clothes are very anime-looking.

 And if you think about Akira, Code Geass, or My Hero Academia, there’s this certain fantasy flavor in them.
 They look like they could be real, but you just know that they are anime clothes.